Secretary of State

 If your hearing was held, or your restricted license that requires a BAIID, was issued on or after October 31, 2010, you must keep the device on your vehicle until the Secretary of State authorizes you to remove it.

 You have the option to change BAIID vendors, but you must have a new device installed within 7 days after the previous one is removed.
-You must also send your new installation certificate to the Administrative Hearings Section.
+You must also send your new installation certificate to the Office of Hearings and Administrative Oversight.
 You must submit a BAIID report from each vendor at your next license appeal hearing.

 You will be responsible for all the fees you agreed to in your contract with each vendor.